Our Beliefs

 in

-church that practise infant baptism.
-Similarly, if people have already
+the Christian church that practise infant baptism.

-been baptized in another church, the United Church recognizes their
+another church, the United Church recognizes their

 baptism and welcomes them as Christians.